rwxrob/zet/docs/690/README.md

-# Pandoc Markdown is Out, Dollar Signs Non-Standard
+# Pandoc Markdown is out, dollar signs non-standard

 Realizing now that default Pandoc Markdown is not compatible at all with GitHub Flavored Markdown.
 Pandoc Markdown treats all dollar signs as the beginning of a LaTeX math sequence.
 This is really too bad, because while I support the need for math in zettelkasten notes, suddenly imbuing dollar signs with more meaning causes them to all have to be escaped in a way that is not only annoying to most writers, but incompatible with GFM rendering making for very confusing things if read from GitHub.

 Consider the following title in GFM: